 Dept ID: This will be a seven-digit number that describes the department in the accounting system.
 It describes more specifically the activities of the entity than the fund above.
 There are many departments within each fund.
-If you do not know your department id number, please your Budget Analyst
+If you do not know your department id number, please contact your Budget Analyst

 Program: This five-digit number helps Valdosta State and the university system group expenses and revenues for reporting purposes.
 It is provided on the original budget printout as well as the Budget Progress Report.
-If you do not see this number on your print out, please your Budget Analyst.
+If you do not see this number on your print out, please contact your Budget Analyst.

 Class: This five-digit number identifies the source of money.
 It is also shown on the original budget printout or the Budget Progress Report.
-If you do not see it on your print out, please your Budget Analyst
+If you do not see it on your print out, please contact your Budget Analyst